 He was a railroad ticket agent, then a mechanical engineer at the Boylston gold mines, on the mountain behind Forge Valley Event Center.
 He married Julia E. Bittner in 1906 and they had three children.

-Later, Sam Bryson owned the Star Dray.
+Later, Sam Bryson owned the Star Dray Company.
 You can see the little red brick building by the train station at 421 7th Ave E. It is one of the contributing historic buildings in the Seventh Avenue Depot District.
-(The first owner was named Will Turner, in 1900, when the Star Dray Co. was located up near Main Street.)
+(The first owner was named Will Turner, in 1900, when the Star Dray Company was located up near Main Street.)
 A Dray Company hauls things.
 Some moving companies are still called Drays.

 Sam Bryson was a contractor, postmaster, tax collector and, finally, mayor.

 He had to resign as mayor because of a scandalous love triangle.
-He was killed in a shootout with a jealous husband on 7th Avenue, near Hotel Wheeler and the Star Dray.
+He was killed in a shootout with a jealous husband on 7th Avenue, near Hotel Wheeler and the Star Dray Company.
 He is buried in Oakdale Cemetery.